Q: What are prepaid debit cards?

 A: Because GPR prepaid cards are not subject to the same federal regulations as credit cards, theft protection varies from card to card.
 You must read the card terms to find out your rights, and chose a card with theft protection.
 Many, but not all, prepaid debit cards are covered by FDIC deposit insurance, so make sure the card you choose is covered by FDIC deposit insurance.

 Q: Aren’t some government benefits issued on prepaid debit cards?
 How are these cards different?

 A: Low income Ohioans receive “Direction” cards for SNAP (Supplemental Nutrition Assistance Program) benefits, “Eppicards” for OWF (Ohio Works First) benefits, and “ReliaCards” for unemployment compensation.
 All of these are reloadable prepaid cards.
 Unlike GPR prepaid cards, only the issuing state agency can deposit money onto these “benefit” cards.
 Those found eligible for these programs get information about the features and uses of these cards when they begin receiving benefits.

-By March 1, 2013, federal government benefit recipients were required to switch to electronic receipt of their benefits, because the U.S. Treasury has completely phased out paper check payments.
-All recipients of federal benefits must now get their money electronically.
+All recipients of federal benefits (with some rare exceptions) must get their money electronically.
 If recipients do not have a bank account for direct deposit, then the U.S. Treasury will issue benefits on a Direct Express prepaid card.
 Only the U.S. Treasury will be able to deposit money onto the Direct Express card.
 The Treasury website, http://godirect.org/

 , has information explaining the features of Direct Express cards.